preactjs/preact-cli/README.md

   --install     Installs dependencies.                                [boolean] [default: true]
 ```

-Note: If you don't specify enough data to the `preact create` command, it will prompt the required questions.
+Note: If you don't specify enough data to the `npx preact-cli create` command, it will prompt the required questions.

 #### preact build